Last updated on July 16, 2022

 Zenith, antique pocket watch

 The watch has a good quality 15 jewel stem-winding Zenith 19.5”’ movement. which is ticking loudly in front of me as I type.
-The movement has a cam disc regulator with a disc that can be rotated for micro-adjustments of the regulator index.
+The Swiss made movement has a cam disc regulator with a disc that can be rotated for micro-adjustments of the regulator index.
 The patent for this design was registered in 1903 by the Swiss watchmaker Hermann Roost.
 Swiss-born, Roost migrated to the United Kingdom with his family just before the outbreak of World War I, in the early months of 1914.
 Additionally, the movement has a bi-metallic screw balance with 4 adjustment screws and a Breguet hairspring.
 When new, the power reserve is expected to be 32 hours on a full wind.
 The movement is signed with the Zenith name and the serial number 2013028, which dates it back to 1915.

 Inner dust cover

-The movement is protected by an inner dust cover which lists the various exhibition medals won by Zenith and also details of the movement.
+The movement is protected by an inner dust cover that lists the various exhibition medals won by Zenith and also details of the movement.
 The exhibition medals are for the gold medal in Geneva in 1896 and the Grand Prix in Paris in 1900.

 Ancre translates to anchor and indicates that the watch movement is equipped with a lever escapement.
 Levees visible simply indicates that the lever escapement is visible.
 Double plateau translates to double tray (roller) and refers to the type of roller used in the balance mechanism.
 A movement with a double roller is more robust than one with a single roller.
 A double roller has a safety feature consisting of a guard pin positioned to engage a smaller roller located below the primary roller table.
 This arrangement locks the lever in place until the impulse jewel returns to the pallet fork.
 A single roller doesn’t include this feature and the lever could be moved out of position by a sudden jolt, stopping the movement.